 Three Tips for climbing Rucu Pichincha

 - Start early!
-You should tkae the first cable cart at 8 am.
+You should take the first cable car at 8 am.
 Not at 10 am like I did..
 You will not reach the top, at least not with a great view!

 - Bring, snacks, water, lunch.

-- Get ready for shit weather.
-The weather is incredible unpredictable in Quito, and a lot worse around a volcano!
+- Get ready for the shit weather.
+The weather is incredibly unpredictable in Quito, and a lot worse around a volcano!
 It can start raining at any time and also snow at the summit.
 Wear proper clothes.
-Use a good rain/wind jacket, beanie, gloves and scarf!
+Use a good rain/wind jacket, beanie, gloves, and scarf!
 On another hand, the sun can be quite strong on the equator, so use sunscreen and sunglasses as well!

-Have you hiked on a volcanoe before?
+Have you hiked on a volcano before?
 How was it?
 Write a comment below.

 Top Products for Traveling to Ecuador